rohankakade1096/rohankakade1096/README.md

 ## 📝 About Me
 🎓 Data Analyst
-🔍 Passionate about turning data into insights using SQL, Excel, and Power BI.
+🔍 Passionate about turning data into insights using SQL, Excel and Power BI.
 🌱 Currently learning Azure and Snowflake to enhance my skills.

 ---